actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 > “Everything should be made as simple as possible, but no simpler.”
 >> Albert Einstein

-Reduce the time spent learning environments by building them to be easy to understand, with a focus on a making it possible for every engineer (new or old) to become effective in the shortest possible amount of time.
+Reduce the time spent learning environments by building them to be easy to understand, with a focus on a making it possible for every developer (new or old) to become effective in the shortest possible amount of time.

 Here is some guidance on how to make your environment easier to onboard and keep the people working on them happy.